Sacrifice (2011 film)

 Sacrifice is a 2011 American/Canadian action thriller film written and directed by Canadian film director Damian Lee, and starring Cuba Gooding Jr. and Christian Slater.
-It was filmed in Ottawa, Ontario.
+It was filmed in Ottawa and Ontario.
 The film was produced by Zed Filmworks based in Ottawa, as well as Styx Productions.
 This film was released direct-to-video.

 The main theme of the film is child abduction.
 In the film, an undercover cop is entrusted with the care of a 5-year-old girl.
 The girl is kidnapped shortly after, and the cop has to locate and retrieve her.

 Plot

 A tough undercover cop named John (Cuba Gooding Jr.) inadvertently gets involved in a dangerous heroin ring when Mike (Devon Bostick), a young defector of the drug trade leaves his five-year-old sister, Angel (Arcadia Kendal) within his care.
 After Mike is killed, Angel is kidnapped and trapped in an underground drug ring.
 John then sets out to save the girl with the help of Father Porter (Christian Slater).

 John is initially acquainted with the priest after the death of his family in an underground operation that went south, where his wife and daughter were the victims.
 His life after the murder has him finding solace in alcohol as he turns to Father Porter for salvation in his attempts to save Angel.
 Unbeknownst to this, Father Porter enlists in the help of John once the statues within his church are stolen by violent criminals and he too is then wrapped up in the whirlwind of this world of crime and punishment.